 This relationship was identified in the 2007 Growth Plan as an area of enrollment focus (Objective 1.3), although the impact was not estimated.
 Currently about 60 students from Wyoming are enrolled in the VCSU elementary education program.

-, which allows local residents the opportunity to seek a Practical Nursing or Associate Degree Nursing qualification while staying in the Valley City community, and a college preparation program for students who do not meet VCSU entrance requirements, located on the VCSU campus, called "Bridges".
+Collaboration with Dakota College at Bottineau.
+In addition to these collaborations outside the state of North Dakota, VCSU has nurtured its relationship with colleges and universities within the state.
+The most notable relationship has been the various program agreements developed with Dakota College at Bottineau (DCB), a small two year campus in north central North Dakota.
+The success of the 3 1 Fisheries and Wildlife Science agreement, discussed above, has led to several more agreements, including participation in the Dakota Nursing Project, which allows local residents the opportunity to seek a Practical Nursing or Associate Degree Nursing qualification while staying in the Valley City community, and a college preparation program for students who do not meet VCSU entrance requirements, located on the VCSU campus, called "Bridges".
 Most recently, DCB and VCSU have reached an agreement allowing DCB to offer several two-year AAS degree programs on the VCSU campus, providing additional access to college programs for place-bound adults in the region, and articulations to move those students into baccalaureate programs upon completion of the two-year degree.

 The Graduate Program, the Fisheries and Wildlife Science major, and STEM Education programs, all described above, are examples of new programs developed during the past decade that respond to regional needs and result in strong enrollment growth.
 In addition, the following programs are new to VCSU in the past decade and have brought with them enrollment growth and valuable program depth:

 The most recent Masterplanning update was completed in 2010, in preparation for the request to the North Dakota Legislature for the Rhoades Science Center renovation and addition.
 This $10.3 million renovation and expansion project, approved by the Legislature in April 2011, marks the first major building project on campus in over thirty years (since the Rhoades Science Center was completed in 1973).
 A number of maintenance projects during the last decade have kept the campus facilities safe, attractive, and accessible, including a boiler upgrade (2002), underground steamwork upgrades (2007-2009), Graichen Gym entry (2003), repairs to the W. E. Osmon Fieldhouse roof (2009) and Vangstad Auditorium balcony (2010), remodel of the data center (2009), north parking lots resurfacing (2009), Vangstad Auditorium lighting upgrade (2010), Vangstad Fire Escape replacement (2010), and a variety of necessary office, classroom, and IT upgrades.